vipulnaik/working-drafts/ark/pending-checks.md

 ---

+## Status note: full read-through of `enumeration-proof.md` (this session)

+*Recorded before proceeding to Part J items 1 and 2, per request.
+The read-through is complete; the open problems have **not** been advanced yet — that work starts from here.*

+**Nine defects found and fixed in the same pass** (all in `enumeration-proof.md`):

+1. *Part B, dangling bullets.* The two bullets beginning "Consequently the intra-orbitals are the classes ±δ·T…" had lost their antecedent in the E′ restructuring — they followed text establishing that the ΓL(1) form *fails* in general, while asserting its consequences unconditionally.
+Now scoped: "*When the stabiliser IS of ΓL(1) type* — which Lemma B′ makes automatic for foreign parts, and which is the case the constructions of Part E realise…".
+An artifact of this session's own editing.
+2. *Part G.3 truncation.* "The orbital data is" ended mid-sentence (a pre-existing defect).
+Completed with the value-formula reference.
+3. *Part G.4 stale tail.* "What remains of Part E is now purely to write the enumeration of G.3 once" described a past state — the enumeration exists and Part E is proved.
+Rewritten.
+4. *Part H, k-bounds off by one.* Under the ladder the forward pointer claimed k ≤ 2, 5, 6; the correct values are **k ≤ 2, 4, 5** (1/√0.049 = 4.52, 1/√0.028 = 5.98).
+Conservative direction, but wrong as stated.
+5. *Part I filename.* `mu_table_safe.csv` → `mu_table_safe_v2.csv`.
+6. *Part E, misleading parenthetical.* "127 winners use two classes of different sizes" read as contradicting Part I's equal-blocks finding, and "winning p ranges from 2 to 821" is stale.
+Corrected: 200 two-p-class winners, the two p-blocks **equal in 199 of 200**, winning p now 2 to 1129.
+7. *Part I, mis-attributed exceptions.* "All but two have equal p-parts (the exception being … n = 1175)" named one exception where there are two.
+The other is **n = 551 = 256 + 167\* + 128** — the unique winner whose two p-parts are *distinct* powers of the same prime, newly identified this pass.
+8. *Menu comparison unscoped.* The 173/127/46 figures against `mu_fast.py` are over n ≤ 1540; now said so.
+9. *Part H cost projection.* Scoped as a historical measurement at n = 1540.

+**Checked and clean on the same read** (recorded so it is not re-done): the E′ chain of inequalities (r(r−1) ≥ δn(n−1) from the foreign intra term; the sharp s = 1 threshold δ > (n−1)/9n); Theorem E.1's two branches, including that the p-odd branch's orb(2, t) = 1 relies on the C(c,2) cap in `orb` (a 2-block holds one pair — the text says why); Lemma E.2's coprime factorisation; the Part B under-statement table's strip/orb arithmetic (all seven rows); Proposition F.2's algebra ((2−√2)/√2 = √2−1); Cap(a) = r·max(2, L) as an upper bound (loose by ×2 at a = 2 only, safe direction); and the realisability paragraph's use of "coprime direct product is cyclic" — which is the *sufficient* direction and does not conflict with Part D's pitfall about the necessary direction.

+**Not yet done:** any progress on Part J items 1 (k ≤ 3) and 2 (odd-n collapse below density 1/9).
+The starting points on record: item 1 — the 199-of-200 equal-p-parts shape, R1's failure at F₁+F₂ = 2 for odd q, and the reabsorbability gap; item 2 — the s ∈ {2, 3} branches, where s = 2 forces a Sophie-Germain-plus-near-safe double condition.

 ## A. Runs that should happen before the next verdict is quoted

 **A1.
 Rebuild the n = 12 battery with the corrected dedup key.** `consume_gap.py`'s stage-1 key was an incomplete invariant used to discard groups; it is now a canonical form of the orbital partition.
 Because the selection signature changes, a bare rerun will detect the mismatch and rebuild stages 1–3 automatically.
 Expected effect at n = 12: the battery grows from 381 to 425 distinct (partition, prime) conditions, and at `--maxt 8` from 205 to 230.
 Cost: stage 2 and stage 3 rerun. **Nothing downstream of the old key should be quoted as a verdict until this has run**, because a dropped condition can only turn a real UNSAT into SAT.